letsencrypt/website/content/en/law-enforcement.md

 These guidelines are for law enforcement officials seeking records from Internet Security Research Group (ISRG) concerning users of our Let’s Encrypt service, in connection with an official investigation or proceeding.

-ISRG is a California nonprofit corporation with a mission to reduce financial, technological, and educational barriers to secure communication over the Internet.
+ISRG is a California nonprofit corporation with a mission to protect Internet users by lowering monetary, technological, and informational barriers to a more secure and privacy-respecting Internet.
 As a privacy-focused organization, we carefully balance our commitment to user privacy with our legal obligations to respond to valid law enforcement requests.

 Acceptance of legal process by any means discussed in these guidelines is for convenience only, and does not waive any objections, including lack of jurisdiction or proper service.